Join Princess Jondalyn, Talimar, and a flying horse on their adventures.

 FANTASY FUN A Book Review of Beyond the Gloesmur By Frode Jensen*

-Note: This review was originally published in NOTES FROM THE SMITHY… #56
+Note: Originally published in NOTES FROM THE SMITHY… #56

 Kathleen Deisher surely has an imagination.
 Just think, a story with flying horses that talk, some misshapen creatures who serve the evil Shed, a fox that seems to understand people and communicates by its actions, a spoiled princess, a couple of kings, a lord, a prince, and a stable boy and a variety of other characters.
 The setting is an alternative world with people who are normal humans along with a mix of some other folk and creatures.
 The Gloesmur itself is a mirror-like dividing wall between Glenora, the home of the spoiled princess, and the land beyond the Gloesmur.